josel82/tech-notes/Proxmox/Templates/Templates (VMs).md

 ## Import Cloud-Init image
 In this example, I am going to be using Ubuntu 20.04 focal as the OS version of my Cloud-Init image.

 1. Open this [link](https://cloud-images.ubuntu.com/minimal/releases/focal/release) on a web browser and copy the link of the image.
-(Look for a .img file)
+Copy the Link address of the cloud-init image.
+It is the file with the `.img` file extension.

 ![cloud-init-04](Images/cloud-init-04.png)